 In this video, Dr. Kolb provides an overview of the practice of confession and absolution in the Middle Ages, along with Luther's perspective on the correct view and application of confession and absolution.

-The Small Catechism: Sanctification (5015)
+The Small Catechism: Christian Callings (5022)